sensei-hacker/inavwiki/Navigation-modes.md

 4. Gaining altitude during fast flight is likely due to increased air pressure and that is treated as going down in altitude - try covering your baro with (more) foam.

 ALT+VEL PID Tuning
 Let's make a small experiment: Make sure baro is well isolated.
-You may also want to reduce baro weight: "set iNAV_w_z_baro_p = 0.5" and "set nav_alt_p = 0" and try flying.
+You may also want to reduce baro weight: "set  inav_w_z_baro_p = 0.5" and "set nav_mc_pos_z_p = 0" and try flying.
 This way the controller will attempt to keep zero climb rate without any reference to altitude.
 The quad should slowly drift either up or down.
-If it would be jumping up and down, your "nav_vel_*" gains are too high.
+If it would be jumping up and down, your "nav_mc_vel_z_*" gains are too high.
-As a second step you can try zeroing out "nav_vel_p" and "nav_vel_i" and "set nav_vel_d = 100".
+As a second step you can try zeroing out "nav_mc_vel_z_p" and "nav_mc_vel_z_i" and "set nav_mc_vel_z_d = 100".
 Now the quad should be drifting up/down even slower.
-Raise "nav_vel_d" to the edge of oscillations.
+Raise "nav_mc_vel_z_d" to the edge of oscillations.
-Now raise "nav_vel_p" to the edge of oscillations.
+Now raise "nav_mc_vel_z_p" to the edge of oscillations.
 Now ALTHOLD should be almost perfect.
-And finally "set nav_mc_hover_thr" slightly (50-100) higher/lower than your actual hover throttle and tune "nav_vel_i" until the quad is able to compensate.
+And finally "set nav_mc_hover_thr" slightly (50-100) higher/lower than your actual hover throttle and tune "nav_mc_vel_z_i" until the quad is able to compensate.
 Keep in mind that no tuning can fix bad baro isolation issue.

-If quad is buzzing while ALTHOLD is activated try lowering "nav_vel_p" a bit.
+If quad is buzzing while ALTHOLD is activated try lowering "nav_mc_vel_z_p" a bit.

-What is the trick with "nav_vel_i"?
+What is the trick with "nav_mc_vel_z_i"?
-"nav_vel_i" is used to compensate for "nav_mc_hover_thr" (hover throttle) being set to a slightly incorrect value.
-You can't set hover throttle to an exact value, there is always influence from thermals, battery charge level etc. Too much "nav_vel_i" will lead to vertical oscillations, too low "nav_vel_i" will cause drops or jumps when ALTHOLD is enabled, very low "nav_vel_i" can result in total inability to maintain altitude.
+"nav_mc_vel_z_i" is used to compensate for "nav_mc_hover_thr" (hover throttle) being set to a slightly incorrect value.
+You can't set hover throttle to an exact value, there is always influence from thermals, battery charge level etc. Too much "nav_mc_vel_z_i" will lead to vertical oscillations, too low "nav_mc_vel_z_i" will cause drops or jumps when ALTHOLD is enabled, very low "nav_mc_vel_z_i" can result in total inability to maintain altitude.

-To deal with oscillations you can try lowering your "nav_alt_p", "nav_vel_p", "nav_max_climb_rate", and "nav_manual_climb_rate".
+To deal with oscillations you can try lowering your "nav_mc_alt_p", "nav_mc_vel_p", "nav_auto_climb_rate", and "nav_manual_climb_rate".

-Climb rate is calculated form the readings of the accelerometer, barometer and – if available – from GPS (“set inav_use_gps_velned = ON”).
+Climb rate is calculated from the readings of the accelerometer, barometer and – if available – from GPS (“set inav_use_gps_velned = ON”).
 How strongly the averages of these noisy signals are taken into account in the estimation of altitude change by iNAV is controlled by
 - set inav_w_z_baro_p = 0.350
 - set inav_w_z_gps_p = 0.200
 for vertical position (z) and
 - set inav_w_z_gps_v = 0.500
 for vertical velocity.
-Too high “iNAV_w_z_baro_p” will make ALTHOLD nervous, and too low will make it drift so you risk running into the ground when cruising around.
+Too high “inav_w_z_baro_p” will make ALTHOLD nervous, and too low will make it drift so you risk running into the ground when cruising around.
 Using GPS readings for vertical velocity allows for a lower weight for baro to make ALTHOLD smoother without making it less accurate.

 // TODO: explain remaining relevant settings